-We address the dangers of smoking in Year 5&6, in our programme of personal, social, health and citizenship education (PSHCE).
-We teach the children about the effects of smoking on the body, we engage them in discussions about the reasons why people start to smoke and what they should do if people encourage them to try cigarettes.
+We address the dangers of smoking and vaping in Year 5&6, in our programme of personal, social, health and citizenship education (PSHCE).
+We teach the children about the effects of smoking and vaping on the body, we engage them in discussions about the reasons why people start to smoke and what they should do if people encourage them to try cigarettes and / or vapes.

 We will lead all discussions in a sensitive manner.
-We will encourage the children to explore the views of other people, and to reflect on their own personal convictions with regard to smoking.
+We will encourage the children to explore the views of other people, and to reflect on their own personal convictions with regard to smoking and vaping.

-We will explain that it is illegal for cigarettes to be sold to people under sixteen years of age, but our aim is for children to refrain from smoking not only for that reason, but also because we believe smoking is a wrong lifestyle choice.
+We will explain that it is illegal for cigarettes and vapes to be sold to people under eighteen years of age, but our aim is for children to refrain from smoking not only for that reason, but also because we believe smoking is a wrong lifestyle choice.